sanjanachin/polygraph/README.md

 ```
    - Then, follow the steps above for adding to an existing test file to add a new unit test to your new test file.
    - Note that the test file’s name must start with 'test' (e.g., `test_app.py`, `test_db.py`, etc)

+## Building a release
+To build a new release of polygraph, commit the changes associated with the new release and use a Git tag to tag the release with the new version number.